 Citrix also uses independent contractors.
-Because of the nature of the types of jobs performed by our independent contractors, we believe that there is no meaningful risk of modern slavery in their performance for Citrix is low.
+Because of the nature of the types of jobs performed by our independent contractors, we believe the risk of modern slavery in their performance for Citrix is low.
 Citrix generally uses placement agencies to source independent contractors.
 These agencies are selected following a standard sourcing process with defined business criteria.

-We have established compliance and other procedures discussed herein that are applicable to Citrix and/or its third party manufacturers to mitigate the risks of slavery and human trafficking in the supply chains for our products.
+We have established policies and compliance and other procedures discussed herein that are applicable to Citrix and/or its third party manufacturers to mitigate the risks of modern slavery in the supply chains for our products.
 Our approach is to focus on our direct suppliers since this is the level of the supply chain where we believe that we have the most influence and can therefore be the most effective.
 Our risk-based vendor due diligence program screens for, among other things, certain labor violations.

-In addition to the Code, Citrix is also a member of the Responsible Business Alliance (“RBA”) which has its own compliance code of conduct http://www.responsiblebusiness.org/standards/code-of-conduct (“RBA Code of Conduct”), which in turn provides that forced, bonded (including debt bondage) or indentured labor, involuntary prison labor, slavery or trafficking of persons shall not be used.
+In addition to the Supplier Code, Citrix is also a member of the Responsible Business Alliance (“RBA”), which has its own compliance code of conduct http://www.responsiblebusiness.org/standards/code-of-conduct (“RBA Code of Conduct”), which in turn provides that forced, bonded (including debt bondage) or indentured labor, involuntary prison labor, slavery or trafficking of persons shall not be used.
 Citrix’s standard purchase order terms and conditions reiterate that all suppliers are required to act in a manner set forth in the RBA Code of Conduct.
 Citrix also includes a statement on all purchase orders to vendors requiring vendors to comply with our Supplier Code, which, as noted above, addresses labor matters.